aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

     }
 }
 ```
 `options.scoringFormula`: Required string.
-An expression of a logical formula to be calculated by LParse.
+An expression of a logical formula to be calculated by the Logic Parser.
 The formula is evaluated to true or false if a boolean score, or a numeric if a number score.
 The result is dependent and defined by the value of this key.

 `options.readonly`: Required boolean.
 True or false that the field is read-only, i.e. not editable on the front-end but
 submittable on save.
 This key is different to `rules.disableIf` in that it is not dependent on a condition, and a